Kylie Jenner Looks Like A Billion Bucks At Her 21st Birthday Bash

 “I can’t believe I’m about to be 21,” Jenner wrote on Instagram, according to People.
 “My birthday collections are super special to me because the first collection I ever did was for my 19th birthday so this is going to be my third annual birthday collection.”

-The limited edition makeup line will bring Kylie one step closer to becoming a billionaire, Last month, Forbes magazine reported that the youngest Kar-Jenner kid is very close to becoming a billionaire thanks to the millions she has earned from TV programs and endorsements (Puma, PacSun) and her cosmetics her company.
+The limited edition makeup line will bring Kylie one step closer to becoming a billionaire, Last month, Forbes magazine reported that the youngest Kardashian-Jenner is very close to becoming a billionaire thanks to the millions she has earned from TV programs and endorsements (Puma, PacSun) and her cosmetics her company.
 The money magazine reports that another year of growth will make Kylie the youngest self-made billionaire ever.

 While she hasn’t hit that money mark just yet, Kylie Jenner certainly looked like a billion bucks at her 21st birthday bash.